- Student Video

-Students who successfully complete the program per the participation policies will have access to this end-of-program evaluation in the online student portal.
+Students who successfully complete the program per the participation policies will have access to this end-of-program evaluation.

 Parents are an integral part of student successes.
 You will

 - attend an orientation session on arrival day led by the administrative and instructional staff of the program;

 - have access to a special program website updated daily with classroom, residential, and program information

 - be able to call the on-site office during the week if you need to speak with your student’s Instructor.